 That’s why many people find it helpful to work with a tax professional as they navigate the process.
 The right CPA, accountant, tax attorney, or Enrolled Agent can help you determine which program is right for your tax relief situation or if you need to pursue other options.

 If you’re already working with Bench on getting your past, present, and future records in shape, you’re in luck.
-We have a referral network of trusted tax debt relief companies that may be able to help you sort out your small business taxes.
-The companies we work with are heavily vetted to be sure they provide the highest quality tax relief.
+We have a referral network of trusted tax relief companies that may be able to help you sort out your small business taxes.
+The tax attorneys companies we work with are heavily vetted to be sure they provide the highest quality tax relief.

-Finding a reliable tax professional
+Finding a reliable tax relief company

 Tax debt can be a major source of stress, and unfortunately, many companies will prey on individuals and businesses in sticky situations with the IRS.
 Rather than helping you, these companies are more interested in improving their own bottom line and can leave you in a worse position than when you enlisted their help.